Low-frequency and Moir\'e Floquet engineering: a review

 \section{Summary and Perspectives}

 In this review, we discussed recent developments in the theoretical methods available to derive effective Floquet Hamiltonians in the high-, mid-, and low-frequency regimes, with an emphasis on the latter.
 We have described the advantages and disadvantages of each approach.
 These methods open the possibility of Floquet engineering of quantum materials.
-In particular, the techniques are able to determine effective Floquet (time-independent) Hamiltonians in different regimes of drive frequency.
+In particular, the techniques are able to determine effective Floquet (time-independent) Hamiltonians in different regimes of the drive frequency.
 We paid special attention to the flexibility and accuracy of these approaches to make various classes of approximations, depending on the details of the system of interest.

 We focused our attention on the application of these methods to moir\'e superlattices in van der Waals materials.
 We applied these techniques to graphene-based bilayer and double bilayer materials, and other bilayer material classes exhibiting strong correlation effects, such as magnetism.
 In some classes of van der Waals materials, such as transition metal dichalcogenides, the spin-orbit coupling may be strong which also brings band topology into play.
-The interaction of these materials with light may lead to control of the topological phase of the material, or perhaps even the realization of new topological phases.
+The interaction of these materials with light may lead to control of the material's topological phase, or perhaps even the realization of new topological phases.
 Since light can also flatten bands, tuning with light also offers an opportunity to change the relative strength of interactions in a material, as occurs with the twist around the ``magic angle" in graphene.

-Finally, it is worth emphasizing that we are just starting to unlock the potential of the low-frequency regime.
+Finally, it is worth emphasizing that we are just starting to unlock the low-frequency regime's potential.
 In this work we discussed the cases of driven phonons and driven electrons separately.
 However, when the symmetries are appropriate, the light pulses can couple to both the phonons and the electrons creating a coherent dance of interacting degrees of freedom that can lead to new phases of matter providing yet another example where \textit{``More is different"}~\cite{Anderson393}.